Baizg/PSK31-Modulation-WAV-Generator/README.md

 # PSK31-Modulation-Generator
 A C++ based QPSK/BPSK wav file generator.
-This was made to be used on my [https://github.com/joshua-jerred/Giraffe](Giraffe Project).
+This was made to be used on my [Giraffe Project](https://github.com/joshua-jerred/Giraffe).

 #### IMPORTANT